 - Step 4 Configure key point parameters, such as the key point No., duration of staying for one key point and speed of patrol.
 The key point is corresponding to the preset.
 The Key Point No. determines the order at which the PTZ will follow while cycling through the patrol.
 The Duration refers to the time span to stay at the corresponding key point.
-The Speed defines the speed at which the PTZ will move from one key point to the next. - Step 5 Click the Add button to add the next key point to the patrol, or you can click the OK button to save the key point to the patrol.
+The Speed defines the speed at which the PTZ will move from one key point to the next. - Step 5 Click Add to add the next key point to the patrol, or you can click OK to save the key point to the patrol.

-You can delete all the key points by clicking the Clear button for the selected patrol, or click the Clear All button to delete all the key pints for all patrols.
+You can delete all the key points by clicking Clear for the selected patrol, or click Clear All to delete all the key pints for all patrols.